bdeweygit/tragedy-of-the-commons/README.md

 ## Research Topics

 * (3 points) Socket.io
     * I will use the server and client Socket.io libraries to handle real-time communication between instances of the app.
+This will be used on the web and mobile frontends as well as the server so I give it three points.
 * (5 points) React and React Native
     * I will use React and React Native as the web and mobile user interface libraries respectively.
+Most of the code for this project will come from these libraries so I give it five points.
+* (0 points) Create React App
+    * I will use Create React App to bootstrap the web application's build configuration with webpack, babel, build optimizations, etcetera.
+This is essentially no work on my part so I give it zero points.
+* (0 points) Expo
+    * I will use Expo to bootstrap the mobile application's build configuration and to deploy the finished product.
+This is essentially no work on my part so I give it zero points.

 8 points total out of 8 required points